Canticles of the Unhomed

 9. Arguing the doctrine of hell with an intractable heretic.

 Overall, I return feeling rested, healed, exhausted and reoriented.
 I think I could have used another week with Jay and Estelle, but what are you going to do?
 Came back to some troubling news.
 The Evangelical Free Trust that we were hoping to use for funding for our building purchase has delayed our application until we can become a full fledged member of the Evangelical Free denomination.
-This happens in October, but does
+This happens in October, but does little for the little real estate deal that is affecting SO many lives.

 This past week I have been giving a lot of thought to anger.
 We have spent alot of time in the past week looking at past hurts and helping eachother move toward some kind of healing.
 Those of you that know me know that I have been through in the last six or nine months.
 Nuff said.
 On the other side of that pain, I stand here and wonder if I should feel angry or not.
 I don't; I honestly don't, though I feel the potentiality in me to do so.